ntop/PF_RING/doc/modules/accolade.rst

    r.rule_family.accolade_rule.dst_port_low = h->extended_hdr.parsed_pkt.l4_dst_port;
    pfring_add_hw_rule(pd, &r);

+Please note that all fields are in host byte order.

 For a full list of supported fields please take a look at the hw_filtering_rule struct.
-Please note that the number of rule IDs on most adapters is limited to 32.

 Example of removing a filtering rule by id:

 .. code-block:: c